FEZModding/FEZRepacker/Docs/pak.md

 |`string`|Type reader name - .NET assembly qualified name of a subclass.|
 |`int32`|Version number, usually zero.|

-In original XNB files, type reader name includes assembly name specification (which contains assembly identifier, version and public key token).
-However, they're not required by the game to read content properly.
+In original XNB files, type reader name includes assembly name specification (which contains assembly identifier, version, culture and public key token).
+In most cases, they're not required by the game to read the asset file.
+However, sometimes it is necessary to include it, especially for readers and types in FezEngine namespace.

 Each Object is a reference to a type reader, followed by a raw data.
 |Field Type|Description|